General terms and conditions of business

 II.
 Offer and offer documents

 III.
-Prices and payment conditions
+Prices and payment terms

 2. The amounts for the deliveries and services will be invoiced as follows: